KanZh/BMKGRN/README.md

-This repository contains the implementation of the KA4GANC Model.
+This repository contains the implementation of the BMKGRN Model.